arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 You may download the Speech API client library and example through  [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK/tree/master/Speech).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.

-* #### Subscribe to Speech API and get a free trial subscription key Before creating the example, you must subscribe to Speech API which is part of Project Oxford services.
+* #### Subscribe to Speech API and get a free trial subscription key Before creating the example, you must subscribe to Speech API which is part of Microsoft Cognitive Services (previously Project Oxford).
 For subscription and key management details, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both the primary and secondary key can be used in this tutorial.

 ### <a name="Step1">Step 1: Install the example application</a>
 1. Start Microsoft Visual Studio 2015 and click **File**, select **Open**, then **Project/Solution**.